Frequently Asked Questions Compensation Program

 What does "position within market reference range" mean?

 This refers to where the employee's pay is located within the market reference range: near the lower end (Developing Zone), middle (Mid-zone), or upper end (Premium Zone).
-The 40-50% range spread provides the flexibility to reward different levels of individual performance and competencies.
-Once the Compensation Program is fully implemented, your experience and performance will guide where you are paid within the market reference range.
-This means that if you are a:
+The 30-40% range spread provides the flexibility to reward different levels of individual performance and competencies.

 Who approves the amount of my salary increase?

 The president, provost, vice presidents, deans, and department/program heads are responsible for increases in their areas.
-In the new Performance Development and Compensation Program, managers will actively partner with the Assistant Director of Compensation Programs to ensure all compensation decisions are consistent with the established pay policies.
+Managers partner with the Director of Compensation to ensure all compensation decisions are consistent with the established pay policies.

 Are all positions market-priced?

 No. It is standard practice within compensation philosophy to market-price or "benchmark" at least 50% of your positions.
 At W&L, we compare the pay of approximately 80% of our exempt and non-exempt positions with similar positions at the top 25 national liberal arts colleges, based upon job content not position titles.
-Comparison salary data is obtained from published surveys from sources such as: The College and University Professional Association for Human Resources, APPA-Leadership in Educational Facilities and the National Association of College & University Food Services.
+Comparison salary data is obtained from published surveys from sources such as: The College and University Professional Association for Human Resources.

 How are non-benchmarked positions assigned to market reference ranges?

-Where comparison market data is unavailable, the Assistant Director of Compensation Programs assigns positions to market reference ranges by comparing them to similar benchmarked positions using criteria such as education, training and experience required, complexity of work, decision making and impact, and type of supervision.
+Where comparison market data is unavailable, the Director of Compensation assigns positions to market reference ranges by comparing them to similar benchmarked positions using criteria such as education, training and experience required, complexity of work, decision making and impact, and type of supervision.
 Position placement is then compared across departments and divisions, within career stages and within job families to confirm appropriate placement.
-Range assignments and internal benchmarks used to determine the pay range were reviewed with the appropriate dean/vice president and the department/program head.

 What schools are included in the top-25 national liberal arts colleges' market comparison group?